AstroLudwig/E0102/README.md

 ![equation](https://i.ibb.co/GWrnRTQ/result.png)

 ### Pixel by Pixel SED
 PixByPix_SED fits an SED to each individual pixel in the subtracted remnant at 24, 70, 100, and 160 microns and then totals up the resulting mass estimates.
 The code is split up into saving the fitted data solutions, including chi squared confidence maps, temperature and mass maps, and then loading those results for evaluation and plotting.
+The saved solutions take up about 2.4 GiBs and so are not immediately apart of the repo.
+This code will have to be run before using other code that depends on these solutions.

 We consider two solutions here.
 One with all of the fitted data, the other taking into account that some of the pixel intensities fall below the noise levels, and so may be fit with spurious results.
 The results can be found in the table below: